saraclohisey/lab_handbook/Lab_Handbook.md

 * Getting feedback on a manuscript you are working on.
 * Presenting an update on an in-progress or completed project.
 * Giving a practice talk for an upcoming seminar, conference presentation or interview talk.

-### Journal club - Every second Friday @ 11am

-Along with the chance to present interesting papers at lab meeting, you're invited to take part in journal club which is held mostly online.
-There is a slack channel for this if you'd like to join and talk to Josh about being put on the rota.
-Journal club helps us learn about the different subjects in the lab different people work on, but also a chance to talk about fun and interesting science.
-One week it's a complicated algorithm, the next an ethical discussion and sometimes it's just pretty microscope pictures :)

 ### Meetings - One:one and project meetings